simai/docara/stubs/site/source/docs/en/deploying-your-site/deploying-your-site.md

 ```bash
 npm run build
 ```
-Then simply follow the steps in Amazon’s static site documentation to deploy your `build_production` folder to your S3 bucket.
+Then simply follow the steps in Amazon's static site documentation to deploy your `build_production` folder to your S3 bucket.

 ## Using Kinsta Application Hosting
 Kinsta Application Hosting is an affordable, developer-centric cloud host that lets you deploy and host your website.

-Before deploying your site, you must make some minor changes—install `serve` by running `npm install serve`, and then update your `package.json` file:
+Before deploying your site, you must make some minor changes - install `serve` by running `npm install serve`, and then update your `package.json` file:
 ```json
 "scripts": {